Josephine Baker: Later years and death

-In 2015 she was inducted into the Legacy Walk in Chicago, Illinois.
+In 2015, she was inducted into the Legacy Walk in Chicago, Illinois.
 The Piscine Joséphine Baker is a swimming pool along the banks of the Seine in Paris named after her.

-Writing in the on-line BBC magazine in late 2014, Darren Royston, historical dance teacher at RADA credited Baker with being the Beyoncé of her day, and bringing the Charleston to Britain.
+Writing in the online BBC Magazine in late 2014, Darren Royston, historical dance teacher at RADA, credited Baker with being the Beyoncé of her day, and bringing the Charleston to Britain.
 Two of Baker's sons, Jean-Claude and Jarry (Jari), grew up to go into business together, running the restaurant Chez Josephine on Theatre Row, 42nd Street, New York City.
 It celebrates Baker's life and works.

 Château des Milandes, a castle near Sarlat in the Dordogne, was Baker's home where she raised her twelve children.
 It is open to the public and displays her stage outfits including her banana skirt (of which there are apparently several).
 It also displays many family photographs and documents as well as her Legion of Honour medal.
 Most rooms are open for the public to walk through including bedrooms with the cots where her children slept, a huge kitchen, and a dining room where she often entertained large groups.
 The bathrooms were designed in art deco style but most rooms retained the French chateau style.

 Baker continued to influence celebrities more than a century after her birth.
-In a 2003 interview with USA Today, Angelina Jolie cited Baker as "a model for the multiracial, multinational family she was beginning to create through adoption".
+In a 2003 interview with USA Today, Angelina Jolie cited Baker as "a model for the multiracial, multinational family she was beginning to create through adoption."
 Beyoncé performed Baker's banana dance at the Fashion Rocks concert at Radio City Music Hall in September 2006.